mvklumpp/Blackbirds/README.md

 # Blackbirds

-This repository contains code associated with the following manuscript: Klumpp, M. V. & Hegemann, A. 2025.
-Stable immune function during moult regardless of age-specific moulting strategy in a European passerine. – J. Avian Biol.
-2025: e03531.
+This repository contains code associated with the following manuscript: Klumpp, M. V. & Hegemann, A. Stable immune function during moult regardless of age-specific moulting strategy in a European passerine. – J. Avian Biol.
+In press.

 ## Code